 The Driver personality style is all about power and ego.
-External validation by applause, commission checks, status or atta-boys drives them to excel.
+External validation by applause, commission checks, status, or atta-boys drives them to excel.

-The Driver is a player; they are important, informed and have the ego to match.
-Drivers have the ability to question prevailing wisdom from vendors, sales trainers and customers.
+The Driver is a player; they are important, informed, and have the ego to match.
+Drivers have the ability to question prevailing wisdom from vendors, sales trainers, and customers.
 That is one of their strengths.

 They are a sheer force of nature.
 The Drivers go right over the “but”s, before the customer even has the opportunity to voice them.
 The Driver “cuts to the chase” and speaks in shorter sentences.
-They tend to get agreement before going further.
+They tend to get an agreement before going further.

 That’s why they are so valued at the top end of retail in luxury boutiques and in selling products and services that cost thousands and millions of dollars.

-The Driver’s desire to win and their knowledge of the game they are playing allows them, if they are good, to morph and sell to the other three personalities by essentially mirroring them.
+The Good News The Driver's desire to win and their knowledge of the game they are playing allows them, if they are good, to morph and sell to the other three personalities by essentially mirroring them.
 If they are dealing with an Analytical personality, the Driver can come up with all the reasons and facts a product can do what the customer needs.
-If they are dealing with an Expressive personality style they can “go with the flow” as they consider multiple options to find their own unique style.
-If they are dealing with an Amiable personality afraid of making a bad decision, the Driver can get in their shoes and help them reduce all risk before they buy.
+If they are dealing with an Expressive personality style they can "go with the flow" as they consider multiple options to find their own unique style.
+If they are dealing with an Amiable personality afraid of making a bad decision, the Driver can get in their shoes and help them reduce all risks before they buy.

 Notice I said they can do all of this.